stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 ## Finished

-Well done, you have finished the LFRic OpenMP part of the tutorial
+Well done, you have finished the LFRic OpenMP part of the tutorial.